-I am very honored and excited to have been involved with this remarkable Catholic community for the last 8 years as the Preschool Director.
+I am very honored and excited to have been involved with this remarkable Catholic community as the Preschool Director since 2011.
 Having been previously employed at St. Joan of Arc parish as both a Pre-K and a Kindergarten teacher, I feel as though He has brought me back home!
 It is truly a blessing to be a part of this Catholic preschool where I am able to share my faith and His love with our families and children.
 Pursuant to this wonderful opportunity, I was the Director at Our Lady of Joy Preschool & Kindergarten for 5 years.
 I love the fact that I now live only 5 minutes from work!
 I am a native of York, Pennsylvania where I received a BA in Psychology, with a Minor in Early Childhood Education from Penn State University and pursued my Masters in Clinical Child Psychology at Loyola College.
 I have lived in Arizona for the last 27 years, and have a 26 year old son.

 St Joan of Arc Preschool is inspired by the Reggio Emilia approach and we believe children thrive when authentic relationships are formed amongst each child and his/her teacher, family, and community.
 Our intentional nurturing environments open the door to each child's imagination, curiosities, and love of learning.
 Our program engages the whole child with developmentally appropriate materials.
 Our project-based emergent curriculum gives our children ownership of their learning with the support of our teachers.
 I am proud to say that with the determination of our quality staff, our intentional environments, and our low ratios, we have been awarded a 4 Star rating from Quality First.
 I am so grateful to be part of this active, caring and giving community!
 It always amazes me how often we are given the opportunity to experience His undying love through the selfless actions of our fellow families and parishioners.